-Richa Krishna: A Senior at Los Altos High School, Los Altos, CA was previoulsy a design intern at a San Francisco based wearable device company Kenzen, a founding team member for EmojiHealth (a teen mental health app) at Quarter Zero incubator, national finalist in FBLA publication design business competition, certified mentor at Palo Alto makerpsace, and founder of an online business that sells DIY products.
+Richa Krishna: A senior from Los Altos, CA. Previously a design intern at Kenzen (a San Francisco based wearable device company), an intern at DC Design (a social-impact design firm), a founding team member for EmojiHealth (a teen mental health app) at Quarter Zero incubator, a national finalist in the Future Business Leaders of America (FBLA) Publication Design competition, founder of LAHS Maker Club (club chartered to expose students to the Maker Movement), and a certified mentor at MakeX Palo Alto (a teen-for-teen makerspace).

-Anna Pertl: A Senior from Munich, Germany, previously started a charity project in Burkina Faso doing organization, fundraising, and web design, does school yearbook and editing and runs social media.
+Anna Pertl: A senior from Munich, Germany.
+Started One Woman One Garden (a charity project in Burkina Faso) doing organization, fundraising, and web design, and runs school yearbook editing and social media.

-The idea for Pulse Wearables stemmed from a personal need in Richa's life:
+The idea for Pulse Wearables was inspired by a personal need in Richa's life:

 When you bring three talented and ambitious teenagers together to solve a problem, you get an extraordinary team.

-The Pulse Team came together at MIT Launch (now called LaunchX) in 2017 and has since been working hard to get their product in the hands of those whose lives we believe it can change.
+The Pulse Team came together at MIT Launch (now called LaunchX) in 2017 and has since been working hard to get their product into the hands of those whose lives they believe it can change.